How To Merge In Google Sheets

 Recap and Key Points

 In this article, we covered the basics of merging data in Google Sheets, including the different merge options and step-by-step instructions for merging data.
 We also explored merging data using formulas and common scenarios for merging data.
-(See Also: How Do You Create A Chart In Google Sheets)
+(See Also: How To Label Charts In Google Sheets)

 Key points to remember: